 How long do dental bridges last?

-Dental bridges can last anywhere between five and fifteen years, and sometimes longer.
+Dental bridges can last between five and fifteen years, sometimes longer.
 The longevity of your dental bridge depends largely on your oral hygiene practices.
-If you take good care of your dental bridge and see your dentist regularly, a dental bridge can last you a very long time.
+If you take good care of your dental bridge and see your dentist regularly, a dental bridge can last a very long time.

 What’s the difference between dental bridges and dental implants?

 Both dental bridges and dental implants are restorative dentistry options and are excellent methods of replacing your missing tooth.
-Dental implants involve the surgical fusion of a titanium post into your jawbone for the restoration of a fully functional prosthetic tooth.
-A dental bridge is not surgically implanted, but a prosthetic that sits in the empty space and supported by your surrounding teeth.
-The Laurel Smiles Dental Care team is happy to go over both options with you to help you determine which will work best for your smile.
+Dental implants involve the surgical fusion of a titanium post into your jawbone to restore a fully functional prosthetic tooth.
+A dental bridge is not surgically implanted but a prosthetic that sits in the space and is supported by your surrounding teeth.
+The Laurel Smiles Dental Care team is happy to review both options with you to help determine which will work best for your smile.